Frequently Asked Questions

 The Early Years Program (Preschool) is accredited by the National Association for the Education of Young Children (NAEYC) and teachers are fully qualified by the state of California, Community Care Licensing Division.

-The Lower School and Middle School are accredited by the Western Association of Schools and Colleges (WASC) and CHA is an authorized IB school for the PYP and MYP.
+The Lower School and Middle School are accredited by the Western Association of Schools and Colleges (WASC) and GPS is an authorized IB school for the PYP and MYP.
 Teachers in grades JK - 8 have an undergraduate degree with some of our faculty members having a Master’s Degree or professional certifications beyond a Bachelor’s Degree.
 In addition, teachers have completed professional development coursework through the International Baccalaureate Organization.

 What are the school hours?